akdalton/NewsApp/README.md

 * Java SDK

 ## Versions
-* For the version 1.0, see the [CourtCounterApp](https://github.com/akdalton/NewsApp).
+* For the version 1.0, see the [News App](https://github.com/akdalton/NewsApp).
-* For the version 2.0, see the [ScoreKeeperApp](https://github.com/akdalton/NewsAppStage1).
+* For the version 2.0, see the [News App Stage 1](https://github.com/akdalton/NewsAppStage1).

 ## Author
 * **Ashish Kumar** - *Initial work* - [akdalton](https://github.com/akdalton).